 Every now and again, I'll get the urge to just write a passing thought down.
 They most often end up being more of rants and ramblings than intelligent essays.
-Sometimes they are inspiring, informative, thought-provoking, or just plain boring and useless- sometimes never actually reaching a point to the rant.
+Sometimes they're inspiring, informative, thought-provoking, or just plain boring and useless--sometimes never actually reaching a point to the rant.

 After challenging and losing to the Goddess Athena, or Her Roman-counterpart, Minerva, Arachne died, but was brought back to life and changed into a spider by her winning opponent.
 From that day on, Arachne became the weaver of fate and destiny.

 As everyone knows, fate or destiny is a path laid down and everything is inevitable.
 However, everyone also knows what happens when a fly or other insect is caught in a spider's web.
 All through life we walk along the web that Arachne has spun for us.

 We follow its every strand, every curve.
 Sometimes we enjoy its pure silvery-white beauty.
 Other times we can't handle its stickiness.
 When given opportunities, only one choice is mapped out on the web.

 When we decide on a different choice, our actions are like flies or butterflies, tearing apart the web and changing destiny.
 Arachne must completely redo the entire web.

 What Arachne spins is not necessarily destiny.
 Her webs are merely possibilities.
 Just as any person who uses the tarot, runes, palmistry or other forms of divination will tell you, what is seen is merely what will happen, in this case, if you follow Arachne's web.

 What will actually happen depends entirely on you.

 As I study further and get more serious into Wicca, I find myself more and more appalled by a number of people in the community.
 I can't say that they're wrong, as every person is entitled to their individual beliefs, and theirs are no more or less valid than my own.